-Double Blind Testing - where the experiment group and a control group are not known to each other, or to the scientist running the experiment.
+Double Blind Testing - where the experiment group and a control group are not known to each other.

 A good example is where a volunteer is given a real tablet or a false tablet (placebo) by a scientist.

 Neither the volunteer nor scientist know if the tablet is real or false.
 This way the scientist cannot give away any hints or cause bias.
 They are both blind to that fact!